HYPERINFLATION – IT’S MORE THAN JUST A MONETARY PHENOMENON

 “Inflation is always and everywhere a monetary phenomenon.” – Milton Friedman

 Hyperinflation is poorly understood.
 As its name might imply, most people believe hyperinflation is merely inflation on steroids.
 But that’s not necessarily accurate.
 Inflation can and does occur in a perfectly healthy economy.
 In fact, since 1913 when the Fed was founded inflation in the USA has consistently risen at 3.5% per year on average.
-One might assume that this means the country has experienced some great injustice, but the truth is that the 1900′s were characterized by the greatest economic expansion and wealth creation the world has ever seen.
+One might assume that this means the country has experienced some great injustice, but the truth is that the 1900’s were characterized by the greatest economic expansion and wealth creation the world has ever seen.
 Despite the common citation that “the $USD has lost 90% of its value” Americans experienced an unprecedented period of prosperity during this inflation.
-In fact, the prosperity became so gross in the 1990′s that Americans felt entitled to second homes, second cars, and just about every other luxury good known to man.
+In fact, the prosperity became so gross in the 1990’s that Americans felt entitled to second homes, second cars, and just about every other luxury good known to man.
 What has not occurred is hyperinflation, which is a very different animal than inflation.
-Hyperinflation is a disorderly economic progression that leads to complete psychological rejection of the sovereign currency.
+Hyperinflation is a disorderly economic progression resulting from exogenous and unusual events that lead to rejection of the sovereign currency.

 Contrary to popular opinion, excessively high deficit spending and exorbitant government debt levels are not the actual cause of a hyperinflation.
 In most cases they have been the result of other exogenous events such as ceding of monetary sovereignty, war, rampant corruption or regime change.
 It is these exogenous events that result in the public’s rejection of the currency, a collapse in the tax system and the government response of printing more money to fill in the confidence void.
 Ultimately the confidence void cannot be filled and the currency is fully rejected by the public in the form of hyperinflation.